$\textit{Ab Initio}$ Exact Calculation of Strongly Correlated Nucleonic Matter

-As shown in Fig.~\ref{fig:eos_go}, for PNM, a relatively weakly correlated system, all methods yield similar energies per particle with differences below 1 MeV.
-The estimated uncertainties from EFT truncation at N$^2$LO are also shown \cite{Epelbaum2015,PhysRevC.93.044002,PhysRevC.98.014002}.
-For the strongly-correlated SNM, however, the picture changes dramatically.
-Our FCIQMC calculations predict saturation properties that are in good agreement with the empirical saturation window $\rho_0=0.164\pm 0.007$ fm$^{-3}$ and $E_0/A=-15.86\pm 0.57$ MeV \cite{PhysRevC.93.054314,PhysRevLett.122.042501}.
-The resulting symmetry energy $S(\rho_0)$ is also consistent with experimental constraints \cite{Li2019}.
-In contrast, both MBPT and IMSRG(2) calculations predict significant overbinding at higher densities.
+As shown in Fig.~\ref{fig:eos_go}, for PNM, a relatively weakly correlated system, all methods yield similar energies per particle with differences below 0.5 MeV.
+For the SNM, however, the differences between FCIQMC and other methods become larger up to 2 MeV.
+Since SNM is more strongly correlated than PNM, the effect of the missing higher-order many-correlations is much more evident.
+All methods overestimate both the saturation density and the saturation energy compared to the empirical saturation window $\rho_0=0.164\pm 0.007$ fm$^{-3}$ and $E_0/A=-15.86\pm 0.57$ MeV~\cite{PhysRevC.93.054314,PhysRevLett.122.042501}.
+Nevertheless, the resulting symmetry energies $S(\rho_0)$ are consistent with experimental constraints~\cite{Li2019}.

-Since FCIQMC incorporates correlations to all orders, the discrepancy between FCIQMC and other methods provides quantitative evidence for the crucial role of high-order many-body correlations.
-As illustrated in Fig.~\ref{fig:eos_go}(b), the energy contribution from the missing correlations is about 4 MeV around saturation.
-This informs us strikingly that SNM is much more strongly-correlated than expected.
-The high-order contribution is of the same magnitude as the estimated $\chi$EFT truncation uncertainty at N$^2$LO.
-This implies that for accurate descriptions of nuclear matter, a precise many-body solver and the chiral expansion to higher-order are equally important.
-Our study confirms that the $\mathrm{\Delta N^2LO_{GO}}$ force can indeed provide a consistent description of both finite nuclei and infinite nuclear matter, but only when many-body correlations are exactly handled.

-We also perform a parallel analysis with the $\Delta$-less N$^2$LO interaction, which is able to reproduce experimental binding energies and charge radii of medium-mass nuclei up to $^{78}$Ni \cite{HUTHER2020135651}.
-Previous MBPT calculations concluded that this interaction fails to describe SNM saturation \cite{PhysRevC.104.064312,MACHLEIDT2024104117}.
-Our FCIQMC calculations, shown in Fig.~\ref{fig:eos_emn}, find that this conclusion relies on many-body methods being used.
+We also perform a parallel analysis with the $\Delta$-less N$^2$LO(H{\"u}ther) interaction~\cite{HUTHER2020135651} with the same cutoff of 450 MeV, which is able to reproduce experimental binding energies and charge radii of medium-mass nuclei up to $^{78}$Ni using IMSRG(2)~\cite{HUTHER2020135651}.
+Previous Brueckner-Hartree-Fock calculations concluded that this interaction fails to describe SNM saturation~\cite{PhysRevC.104.064312,MACHLEIDT2024104117,PhysRevC.104.034308}.
+However, this conclusion should also rely on many-body method being used.